Custom Implementation Approach

 That's it!!
 You have enabled native meta transaction support in your smart contract.

 The next step is Biconomy's integration on the client side.
 This can either be done via Gasless SDK (EOA) integration or API integration.
-For both cases, first, you need to register your dApp on Biconomy Dashboard and get your API Key.
+For both cases, first, you need to register your dApp on and get your API Key.

-Check out the next section on how to register your dApp on the dashboard.
+Check out the next section on

 When the method you need to make gasless already has user signature as parameter for example permit(...r,s,v)